SaurabhGoyal/saurabhgoyal.github.io/projects.md

     * Transmission can be done over both audible and in-audible sound.

     * Used [Chirp SDK](chirp.io) for data encoding and decoding.

----

-Some of the works I have done earlier are -

 - __*Movie Review Opinion Mining [2015]*__ -
 [\[Check on Github\]](https://github.com/SaurabhGoyal/MovieReview-OpinionMining)